 Our mission is to increase your passion for travel by providing inspiration, tips and words of wisdom from experienced Wanderlusters who’ve seen it all!
-Here you can find travel stories to whet your appetite for adventures around the globe; join a women-only or co-ed tour to Bhutan, India, Burma, Vietnam, Cambodia, Papua New Guinea or Santa Fe; peruse posts from the ever expanding group of WanderBloggers; read travel tips from experienced globetrotters; and learn about Wanderlust and Lipstick-recommended travel gear.
+Here you can find travel stories to whet your appetite for adventures around the globe; join a women-only or co-ed tour to Bhutan, Burma, Vietnam, Cambodia, Thailand, Laos, Bali, Papua New Guinea or a culinary tour to Santa Fe, Seattle or New Orleans; peruse posts from the ever expanding group of WanderBloggers; read travel tips from experienced globetrotters; and learn about Wanderlust and Lipstick-recommended travel gear.
 We provide both the nervous newbie and the well-seasoned Wanderluster with all the tools needed to set out on a dream journey, whether to Paris, Peoria or Prague!

 Wanderlust Support Team